matthieuSolente/email-gradient-generator/README.md

 Finally, choose whether you want to insert text content or a simple image.

 Gradient, by default, doesn't work on :
--Yahoo(webmail, iOS and android)
+- ❌ Yahoo(webmail, iOS and android)
--Outlook (webmail and iOS and android)
+- ❌ Outlook (webmail and iOS and android)
--web.de,
+- ❌ web.de,
--GMX,
+- ❌ GMX,

 Enjoy and don't hesitate to give me feedback if you see any areas for improvement or bugs!